 |Standard aspect ratios: SD, HD and super HD|

-The main number is need to keep in your head is a simple ratio: 16:9.
-Nowadays, almost all digital outputs follow this basic ratio.
+Today the most common ratio is: 16:9.
 It is described by Wikipedia as "universal for high-definition television and European digital television".
 In short, it has become the global standard.

 What is 16:9?